benc-uk/http-toolkit/readme.md

 A note on the `INSPECT_FALLBACK` setting, by default this is enabled, this means that going any route not matched by the app e.g. `/foo/cheese` will result in the same response as going to `/inspect` and that is echoing back details of your request as JSON.
 This would include incorrect methods to routes e.g. a POST to `/info`

+Any of these settings can also be passed as arguments when starting, run `http-toolkit -help` for details

 ## 🧑‍💻 Local Development

 Use the Makefile, it's super handy